-When you are shooting during the blue hour with longer shutter speed, you can enhance the blue in the sky.
-It would help if you had a tripod to shoot with slower shutter speed.
+When you are shooting during the blue hour with a longer shutter speed, you can enhance the blue in the sky.
+It would help if you had a tripod to shoot with a slower shutter speed.
 It will ensure that your smartphone camera is stable and moves as little as possible during the photoshoot.

 A strong and sturdy tripod that can hold your phone’s weight is an essential piece of gear.
 Keep in mind that you will be taking pictures during low-light conditions.
 The use of a tripod will prevent noisy and unsharp images; therefore, it is your best friend.

-Having a tripod in your gear pack will also enable you to get creative with multiple exposures and HDR photographs.
+Having a tripod in your gear pack will enable you to get creative with multiple exposures and HDR photographs.